Mohammad-AD/offline_queue/README.md

 ## Limitations & Notes

-- Only basic JSON request bodies are supported.
+- Currently supports basic JSON-encoded request bodies.
 - Headers should be provided as a `Map<String, String>`.
-- Make sure your API supports idempotent operations or handle duplicates accordingly.
+- Ensure your API supports idempotent operations or handles duplicates appropriately.
 - The package depends on `connectivity_plus`, `http`, `sqflite`, and `path`.

 ---